Set up a Lightweight Desktop Environment on the Raspberry Pi with XFCE4

 Once restarted, lets login back in and install the packages needed to get our desktop up and running.

-sudo apt-get install xfce4 #installs the XFCE4 desktop environment sudo apt-get install xfce4-terminal #install the xfce4-terminal application sudo apt-get install gvfs-fuse gvfs-backends -y #Allows our desktop to understand NTFS file systems sudo apt-get install exfat-fuse #Allows our desktop to understand exFat file systems sudo apt-get install firefox-esr #Installs Firefox web-browser (Extended Support Release) sudo apt-get install xrdp #Installs remote desktop server (Allow incoming desktop connections) sudo apt-get install samba #Allows us to create file shares sudo apt-get install xarchiver #Allows us to work with archive files ie. zip etc sudo apt-get install thunar-archive-plugin #Allows archives management with Thunar
+sudo apt install xfce4 #installs the XFCE4 desktop environment sudo apt install xfce4-goodies #install additional standard Xfce4 applications sudo apt install gvfs-fuse gvfs-backends -y #Allows our desktop to network with remote file systems sudo apt install firefox-esr #Installs Firefox web-browser (Extended Support Release) sudo apt install chromium #Alternatively you can install Chromium sudo apt install xrdp #Installs remote desktop server (Allow incoming desktop connections) sudo apt install samba #Allows us to create file shares

 Lets configure xRDP to allow connections